Canada History, Family Crest & Coats of Arms

 - William W. Canada (b.
 1851), American politician, U.S. Consul in Veracruz, 1897-1911

-- Lisa R. Canada, American Democrat politician, Delegate to Democratic National Convention from Michigan, 2008
+- Lisa R. Canada, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 2008

 - A. Joseph Canada, American Republican politician, Member of Virginia State Senate 8th District, 1974-79; Candidate for U.S. Representative from Virginia 2nd District, 1986